hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 * `kubernetes_cluster_id` - (Required) The ID of the Kubernetes Cluster where this Node Pool should exist.
 Changing this forces a new resource to be created.

+-> **NOTE:** The type of Default Node Pool for the Kubernetes Cluster must be `VirtualMachineScaleSets` to attach multiple node pools.

 * `vm_size` - (Required) The SKU which should be used for the Virtual Machines used in this Node Pool.
 Changing this forces a new resource to be created.

 ---